To Each His Own (1946 film)

-To Each His Own is a 1946 American drama romance film directed by Mitchell Leisen and starring Olivia de Havilland.
+To Each His Own is a 1946 American romantic drama film directed by Mitchell Leisen and starring Olivia de Havilland, Mary Anderson, Roland Culver and John Lund.
+It was produced and distributed by Paramount Pictures.
 The screenplay was written by Charles Brackett and Jacques Théry.
 A young woman bears a child out of wedlock and has to give him up.

 De Havilland won the Academy Award for Best Actress.
 Brackett was nominated for Best Writing, Original Story.
 The title song became a hit.